stevekinney/stevekinney.net/content/courses/figma/layout-grids.md

   - frontendmasters
 ---

 Layout grids allow you to apply a fixed grid or a set of columns or rows to a frame.
 You can use these grids to align elements to a grid system.
-They pair nicely with constraints to assist you in putting together responsive layouts, which have been all the range since a little pocket-sized computer out back in 2007.
+They pair nicely with constraints to assist you in putting together responsive layouts, which have been all the rage since a little pocket-sized computer out back in 2007.

 > [!NOTE] Layout grids can only be applied to frames.